RoysHaynes/lab7-mvc-crud/README.md

 ## Development Progress
 - **Project Setup**: Initialized repository with `index.html`, `styles.css`, and `js/` directory structure.
 - **Eliza Integrated**: Copied `eliza.js` from Lab 6 for bot response logic.
-- **HTML/CSS Updated**: Added last saved timestamp display and temporary testing script.
+- **HTML/CSS**: Built out the base HTML and CSS to look like completed project,
-- **Model In Progress**:Implemented `model.js` with full CRUD, export/import, and timestamp tracking.
+- **Model.js**:Implemented `model.js` with full CRUD, export/import, and timestamp tracking.
 -
 ## License
 This project is licensed under the MIT License.